CivicActions/guidebook/docs/080-sales-and-marketing/service-catalog/design-services.md

 Once low-fidelity wireframes are discussed, revised and approved, higher fidelity activities can take place.
 These activities may include the production of style guides, high-fidelity prototypes, and/or functional prototypes, depending on project needs and scope.

 We look for accessibility implications of the wireframes that we develop.
-This can be an important time to think through how users will navigate the site with non-mouse driven devices like assistive technology, tablets/smart phones and Voice User Interface(VUI)'s like Google Home, Alexa and Siri.
+This can be an important time to think through how users will navigate the site with non-mouse driven devices like assistive technology, tablets/smart phones and Voice User Interface's (VUI) like Google Home, Alexa and Siri.
 The earlier we are able to identify challenges, the sooner we are able to find a flexible solution for it.

 ## Visual Design